lopsided98/nix-ros-overlay/README.md

 ## Current status

 What works:
-1. More than 1400 packages successfully built for ROS Noetic (for up-to-date numbers and other distros, look at our experimental [Hydra instance][] controlled by [@wentasah][])
+1. More than 1500 packages successfully built for ROS 2 Jazzy (for up-to-date numbers and other distros, look at our experimental [Hydra instance][] controlled by [@wentasah][])
 2. Fully functional ROS development environment using `nix-shell`